risd-gd/wd/README.md

 #### Creation of class pact

 * How might the class structure itself support, reinforce or play with the central ideas of the course.
 Do we form a constitution?
 How much of what we do is public/online?
+Let's use [arena](http://are.na), yes?
 What do we want in our GitHub repo?
 As a browsable site?
 Does majority rule?

 ## Unit 1: Public sites